Iguazu Falls, Argentina & Brazil

 Scenic Journey

-The Ecological Train is a small, open-air train that goes through the lush rainforest of Iguazu National Park.
-It is a great way to have fun while relaxing on the eco-friendly train that goes through the jungle on the way to various trails and walkways that go to different sections of the waterfalls and the largest one the Devil’s throat.
-You can look down on the waterfall from the real sky.
+The Ecological Train is a small, open-air train that passes through the lush rainforest of Iguazu National Park.
+It is a great way to have fun while relaxing on the eco-friendly train, which passes various trails and walkways leading to different waterfalls sections, including the largest one, the Devil’s Throat.
+You can look down at the waterfall from the real sky.

 Sustainable Tourism

-The train is built like that in order to be as green as possible.
-It is a very creative horse design that minimizes impact on the environment not only due to its small size but also the great materials it is made of.
+The train is built like that to be as green as possible.
+It is a very creative horse design that minimizes impact on the environment due to its small size and the great materials it is made of.
 The ecosystem along the way keeps it an eco-conscious way to familiarize people with the park’s naturally rich fauna.

 Parque das Aves (Bird Park) – Brazil